 Looking at canoeist Liam Heath it is difficult to imagine how you can attach any more muscle to a human frame.
 He totally dominated the field in the 200 metre kayak sprint event.
 And he seemed genuinely ignorant of his appalling start in the semi finals and, again when he was interviewed, after the final, the interviewer failing to get a response.
 It later turned out that he doesn’t have time to do anything other than look forward and paddle.
 And he seemed surprised he found winning so easy.
 So understated and my sort of Olympian.

-Then there were the boxers, swimmers, track athletes, pentathletes, triathletes, all putting their lives on hold making this big sacrifice.
+There were the boxers, swimmers, track athletes, pentathletes, triathletes, all putting their lives on hold making this big sacrifice.
 But I’m now thinking, how much of a sacrifice is it to be paid to do what you like doing best in life and then perform in Rio?
 It’s not like having to bring up a family, on a low income, slave away to pay the mortgage, put food on the table and still be reasonable to one another in front of the children – who would probably be pitched off a flight to Rio anyway!

 Or a refugee who has risked their lives and the lives of their children simply to get to a country where it is possible to do all the above.